grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 The main use case for xk6-disruptor is to test the resiliency of an application of diverse types of disruptions by reproducing their effects without reproducing their root causes.
 For example, inject delays in the HTTP requests an application makes to a service without having to stress or interfere with the infrastructure (network, nodes) on which the service runs or affect other workloads in unexpected ways.

-In this way, xk6-disruptor make reliability tests repeatable and predictable while limiting their blast radius.
+In this way, the disruptor makes reliability tests repeatable and predictable while limiting their blast radius.
 These are essential characteristics to incorporate these tests in the test suits of applications deployed on shared infrastructures such as staging environments.

 ## Learn more